petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 If you take a look at some repro packs you'll get the feeling that they were curated after the fact, not used during the work.
-Some journals are even requiring repro packs to be submitted and checked as part of the review process, but most of the time authors are putting these together for the sake of doing open science,
+Some journals require repro packs to be submitted and checked as part of the review process, but most of the time authors are putting these together for the sake of doing open science,